Mokoia Campus is fortunate to have a marae on campus. Named Tangatarua, which translates to "two peoples, together in one place in one land."

 Marae Front Wall

 The front wall represents Te Ao Hurihuri (the world of today).
 The high structures represent the skyscrapers of our large cities.
 The blue design represents the face of Māori looking at the world they are living in today.
-The figurehead at the apex, is Kupe, below him is Ngāhue, below Ngāhue is Kupe’s wife, Hineteaparangi, and the base is Muturangi the octopus.
+The figurehead at the apex, is Kupe, below him is Ngāhue, below Ngāhue is the of wife Kupe, Hineteaparangi, and the base is Muturangi the octopus.

 Marae Left Wall

-Inside the tupuna whare, Te Pou Hurirōpa a Houmaitawhiti (the corner to Ihenga’s left from the doorway), we have Tūhoe Pōtiki.
+Inside the tupuna whare, Te Pou Hurirōpa a Houmaitawhiti (the left corner of Ihenga from the doorway), we have Tūhoe Pōtiki.
 In sequence from this corner to the rear wall we have, Tamakihikurangi, Toroa, Hoturoa, Turiā Nui, Ruātea and Maungaroa, Whata and Manāia, Kāpene Kuki (Captain Cook), Pawa, Ruanui, Rongomai, Tura, Tangatawhenua Tūturu and Te Hau Wāhine.

 Marae Porch Wall